 These Baja Mission roof tiles are considered petite.
 They are tapered from 6.75″ on the large end to 6″ on the small end.
 They measure 17.5″ in length.
 Compare their width to standard two-piece Mission roof tiles that average 8.5″ on the large end, tapering to 7″.
 The larger tiles are also longer… typically measuring 20″ in length.

-3) Choose Spanish Roofing Color Appropriate for Santa BaRBARA
+3) Choose Spanish Roofing Color Appropriate for Santa Barbara

 Clay roof tiles can be ordered in a variety of colors.
 There are a couple of colors and blends of colors I like and recommend for projects in the Santa Barbara and Montecito, CA. area.

-The Spanish roofing colors specified for this project are: Redland Clay Tile (qty ratio) 80% of 4351 Old Hacienda Sancast Blend mixed with (qty ratio) 20% of 4343 Cafe Antigua Sandcast Blend.
-In future posts I will share additional roof tile color recommendations, and more Santa Barbara project photos helpful for those who seek to create a historic appearance.
+The Spanish roofing colors specified for this project are: Redland Clay Tile (qty ratio) 80% of 4351 Old Hacienda Sandcast Blend mixed with (qty ratio) 20% of 4343 Cafe Antigua Sandcast Blend.

 The technique of blending a mix of clay roof tile colors enhances the three-dimensional aesthetic of your roof.
 It is also a way to create the highly desired, “aged look” for a custom built home.